The Hero of Fort Sumter – Patrolman Peter Hart

 Brigadier General Robert Anderson’s Death & Unremarkable Burial:

-The general’s casket was placed on an artillery carriage and draped with the flag of the battle of Fort Sumter.
+Upon the arrival of the General’s casket in NYC, the casket was placed on an artillery carriage and draped with the flag of the battle of Fort Sumter.
 The casket, flanked by members of the Old Guard, was escorted from the Marble Cemetery on 2nd Street, to a steamer located at the foot of 34th Street.
 The procession was composed of police, military, and civilian units and organizations, many of which boarded the steamer to the burial site at West Point.

 Upon the arrival of the large funeral party at West Point “it became evident that West Point did not propose to show any honors to the remains of the gallant dead.”
 There were no troops in formation, no salute fired, and no music played.
 “Not a man raised his hat.”
 A chaplain from Brooklyn read passages from The Bible, as dirt was piled upon the coffin.